teweldemat/funcscript/docs/index.md

 chapter shows how FuncScript extends JSON into a programmable superset and sets the stage for the rest of the manual.

-## JSON, Upgraded
+## JSON Extended
 Think of FuncScript as "JSON with superpowers."
-Every valid JSON document already parses:
+Every valid JSON document already parses as valid FuncScript:

 ```funcscript
 { a: 3; b: 4 }